Fred C. Wheeler: Los Angeles City Council (1913–1925)

-Los Angeles City Council (1919–1925)

-Wheeler, as a candidate for City Council in 1919, was supported by the Civic Betterment Association but opposed by the Merchants and Manufacturers Association, whose president, H. B. Woodhill, said of him: "[...] we cannot stand for Wheeler, [who was] the man who deliberately took occasion in an address given before a large gathering in Lincoln Park to declare, "To hell with the newspapers," and in the City Council he turned to a crowd of red anarchists and called them "My brothers."
+Wheeler, as a candidate for City Council in 1919, was supported by the Civic Betterment Association but opposed by the Merchants and Manufacturers Association, whose president, H. B. Woodhill, said of him: "[...] we cannot stand for Wheeler, [who was] the man who deliberately took occasion in an address given before a large gathering in Lincoln Park to declare, 'To hell with the newspapers,' and in the City Council he turned to a crowd of red anarchists and called them 'My brothers.'"

-"The Watchman," a political column that ran in the Los Angeles Times, said of the councilman in 1919: "Wheeler opposed the City Council on city employees taking part in the Preparedness Day parade, opposed the buying of flags for city employees to carry in this parade, and refused to ride with the City Council in the parade."
+"The Watchman", a political column that ran in the Los Angeles Times, said of the councilman in 1919: "Wheeler opposed the City Council on city employees taking part in the Preparedness Day parade, opposed the buying of flags for city employees to carry in this parade, and refused to ride with the City Council in the parade".

 Wheeler introduced a resolution, adopted unanimously by the City Council in February 1922, that the chief of police should grant a permit for the use of fireworks in Los Angeles during Chinese New Year.
-"It will not cost the city of Los Angeles anything, and it will give the Chinese a good deal of pleasure," he said.
+"It will not cost the city of Los Angeles anything, and it will give the Chinese a good deal of pleasure", he said.

 Post-political career

-He retired in 1925 after five terms in the council, asking voters to choose A.J.
-Barnes as his successor.
-He said he, Wheeler, would "engage in building work, as he was a builder before he entered public life."
+He retired in 1925 after five terms in the council, asking voters to choose A. J. Barnes as his successor.
+He said he, Wheeler, would "engage in building work, as he was a builder before he entered public life".

 Wheeler appeared in court along with four other retired or active city officials in 1928 to deny a claim by E.E.
 Sweeney, former land and tax agent of the Southern California Gas Company, that they had accepted "several thousand dollars" in bribes from him.
-In a public statement, a Los Angeles County grand jury "absolved" the officials "of any connection with Sweeney."
+In a public statement, a Los Angeles County grand jury "absolved" the officials "of any connection with Sweeney".